9 Healthy Pantry Staples for the Busy AND Hungry (Sweet Tooth Edition!)

 Who knew so many foods can be turned into a flour?
 We’ve got almond meal, coconut flour, peanut flour, soy flour, even quinoa flour.
 Better yet, all of these can be used to make dessert — sweet, sweet, oh so sweet DESSERT!

 My favorite recipe using almond meal?
-This Healthy Banana Cake with Cream Cheese Frosting
+This Gluten-Free Banana Cake with Cream Cheese Frosting

 (My all time greatest baking feat made with almond meal were these French Macarons!)

 My favorite recipe using coconut flour?
-This Healthy Single-Serving Funfetti Microwave Cake.
+This Single-Serving Funfetti Microwave Cake.

 My favorite recipe using peanut flour?
-This Healthy Chunky Monkey Cake.
+This Gluten-Free Chunky Monkey Cake.

 My favorite recipe using soy flour?
-These Healthy Cinnamon Rolls.
+These Low-Carb Gluten-Free Cinnamon Rolls.

 My favorite recipe using quinoa flour?
-These Healthy Matcha Green Tea Blondies.
+These Vegan Gluten-Free Matcha Green Tea Blondies.

 6. Natural Sweeteners